PostgREST/postgrest-docs/docs/references/api/resource_embedding.rst

 .. important::

+  - PostgREST respects composite foreign keys.
-  Whenever foreign keys change you must do :ref:`schema_reloading` for this feature to work.
+  - Whenever foreign keys change you must do :ref:`schema_reloading` for this feature to work.

 .. _many-to-one: